Gkontopodis/Data-Analysis-Tools/README.md

 The response format of the explanatory variable (frequency of cannabis use) was a ten-point scale, since variable was binned into 10 categories (1.“Every day”, 2.”Nearly every day”, 3.”3-4 times a week”, 4.“1-2 times a week”, 5.“2-3 times a month”, 6.“Once a month”, 7.“7-11 times a year”, 8.“3-6 times a year”, 9.“2 times a year”, 10.“Once a year”) and participants could choose an answer among these response options.
 As far as major depression and general anxiety diagnoses (response variables) are concerned, they were coded dichotomously (two-point scale), which indicates options that were absolutely opposite to each other (1.”Yes”, 2.”No”).

+In order to evaluate the magnitude of the current cannabis use, smoking quantity was taken into consideration.
+Thus, from the quantity of joints smoked per day when using the most (quantitative variable), a new secondary variable was created (categorical variable), that estimates on average the quantity of joints smoked per month, by multiplying the number of joints smoked per day with the number of days an individual smoked per month.

+An ANOVA (C->Q) was used, for the examination of the relationship between the psychiatric disorders (categorical explanatory variables) and cannabis use quantity (quantitative response variable).

-Subsequently, for the examination of the correlation between frequency of cannabis use (explanatory variable) and such psychiatric disorders (response variables), a Chi-square Test of Independence (C->C) was used, so that the chi-square and p values were measured.
+For the correlation between frequency of cannabis use (explanatory variable) and such psychiatric disorders (response variables), a Chi-square Test of Independence (C->C) was used, so that the chi-square and p values were measured.
 Furthermore, in order to determine which frequency groups are different from the others, post hoc pair comparisons were performed, using Bonferroni Adjustment approach, since the explanatory variable had more than 2 levels.
 In addition, the association was visualized graphically, using a bivariate bar chart.

-In order to evaluate the magnitude of the current cannabis use, smoking quantity was taken into consideration.
-Thus, from the quantity of joints smoked per day when using the most (quantitative variable), a new secondary variable was created (categorical variable), that estimates on average the quantity of joints smoked per month, by multiplying the number of joints smoked per day with the number of days an individual smoked per month.
+Subsequently, the hypothesis was refined and Pearson Correlation analysis (Q->Q) was used, to examine the association between the age when the individuals began using cannabis the most (quantitative explanatory variable) and the age when they experienced the first episode of major depression and general anxiety (quantitative response, variable).
+The results were also visualized with scatterplots.

 Last but not least, a categorical two-point scale (1.”Yes”, 2.”No”) lurking variable (”Any family members or close friend died in the last 12 months.”) was taken into account, in order to examine if this factor moderates the association between cannabis use and both major depression and general anxiety diagnoses in the last 12 months.